Thinking about moving to Monroe or been here only a short while? Here are some things you may want to know.

 - Dish Network and Direct TV provide service nationwide.

 -Picked up on Tuesdays by Pete's Rubbish Removal (787-2400); it's already covered in your taxes.
 Place your cans or black bags at the bottom of your driveway, by the road.
 The guys won't walk halfway up your driveway to get them!
 If your bags get missed, please phone the Select Board's Office, 638-2644.

 - Please note, we are often asked "what time" your trash pick-up will be.
 Frankly, "it depends."
 On where you live, whether Pete's has changed their pick-up route, etc. If you want a specific time window, please give Pete's office a call with your address - they may have a better idea.
 For Coppermine Road, for example, it seems to start before 7 AM!

 - The town typically provides 4 "large trash days" each year, where residents are allowed to bring a pre-specified amount to the Municipal Garage.
-The dates for 2017 are April look to be April 15, May 20, July 15, and September 16.
+The dates for 2018 are 4/21, 5/19, 7/21, and 9/15.
 Please note, these days are for items like furniture, appliances, building materials, etc., NOT for normal household trash.
 Hours are usually 9 am - 3 pm, with no early birds and no "pickers" allowed.
 Monroe residents are allowed one cord, one vehicle or one trailer measuring 4 x 4 x 8.
 For more info, please call the Select Board, 638-2644.

 - "In town" residents pay for town water; everyone farther out has a well.
 Check with the Town Clerk about your proposed address.
 For more information about public water systems in NH, check out the NH DES website, or you can review Monroe's past water sample tests here.
 Note that the recommended maximum levels for Nitrites are <1 mg/liter, and for Nitrates, <10 mg/liter.